bseltz-cohesity/scripts/powershell/protectVM/README.md

 * -paused: (optional) pause future runs (new job only)
 * -qosPolicy: (optional) kBackupHDD, kBackupSSD, or kBackupAll (default is kBackupHDD)
 * -disableIndexing: (optional) disable indexing (indexing is enabled by default)
-* -includeFirstDiskOnly: (optional) exclude all but the first disk
-* -includeDisk: (optional) one or more disks to include (comma separated), e.g. 0:1, 0:2
-* -excludeDisk: (optional) one of more disks to exclude (comma separated), e.g. 0:1, 0:2